Ralph-Lee/blog/serializing-your-poco-objects-to-string-then-to-xmldocument.md

     >"?"

 ###Solved!###
-You could go down all kinds of kludgey roads and try to replace the first character if it's not angle bracket "<", or try and trim null chars, etc.
+You could go down all kinds of kludgey roads and try to replace the first character if it's not angle bracket `<`, or try and trim null chars, etc. turns out that a `Stringwriter` will do the job well in this case.
+No more null character leading to a failed load of the string.
-Turns out that a `StringWriter` will do the job well in this case.
-No more null character leading to a failed load of the string.    <br />(via the bathroom wall of code at [http://asp.net2.aspfaq.com/xml-serialization/simple-serialization.html](http://asp.net2.aspfaq.com/xml-serialization/simple-serialization.html))
+(via the bathroom wall of code at [http://asp.net2.aspfaq.com/xml-serialization/simple-serialization.html](http://asp.net2.aspfaq.com/xml-serialization/simple-serialization.html))

     public static string  SerializeIt(Object obj)
     {
         try {
-             var serializer =  new XmlSerializer(obj.GetType());
+                var xmlSer = new System.Xml.Serialization.XmlSerializer(obj.GetType());
-             var sw = new StringWriter();
+                using (var sw = new StringWriter())
+                {
-             serializer.Serialize(sw, obj);
+                    xmlSer.Serialize(sw, obj);
-             sw.Close();
                     return sw.GetStringBuilder().ToString();
+                }
         }
         catch (Exception e) {  return null; }
     }